 DID YOU KNOW?

-- Alcohol cannot be served to a passenger showing signs of becoming intoxicated
+- Airlines will not serve alcohol to a passenger showing signs of becoming intoxicated